tlikonen/just-getopt/README.md

 Linux-based operating systems.

 The name is *Just Getopt* because this is *just a getopt parser* and (almost) nothing more.
-The intent is to provide just the parsed output and methods for examining the output.
+The intent is to provide the parsed output and basic methods for examining the output.
 There will not be anything for interpreting the output or for printing messages to program’s user.
 The responsibility of interpretation is left to your program.